 They’ll go out to seek out light sources at night and fly around the light in haphazard circles.
 After this, they’ll fall to the ground, unable to fly anymore.
 They’ll then walk around strangely for a while before finally succumbing to the parasite and dying.
 If there’s an infestation in your hive or any hive close to you, you’re going to find a lot of dead bees at the base of light sources.

 It’s not clear exactly why bees act in this manner.
 Perhaps the parasite that’s infected them is driving them to find better places for breeding.
 It could also be a deliberate and heroic act by the bees to prevent an infestation in their hives.

 When the larvae have completed their growth cycle, they burst out of the dead bee’s body and begin to pupate.
-As much as 15 fly larvae can come from a single honeybee.
+As many as 15 fly larvae can come from a single honeybee.
 After pupating, the adult insect fly comes out of the cocoons, and the process repeats.

 What Are Apocephalus Borealis?

-Apocephalus borealis belongs to the species of North American parasitoid phorid fly known for attacking bumblebees, honeybees, and paper wasps.
+Apocephalus Borealis belongs to the species of North American parasitoid phorid fly known for attacking bumblebees, honeybees, and paper wasps.